Kasanka National Park

 A total of 114 mammal species have been recorded in the park including elephant, hippopotamus and sitatunga.
 A number of species have been reintroduced in the park by Kasanka Trust - the most successful of which are zebra and buffalo.
-Close to ten million Eidolon helvum (African straw-coloured fruit bat) migrate to the Mushitu swamp evergreen forest in the park for three months during October to December, making it the largest mammal migration in the world.
+Close to ten million straw-coloured fruit bats migrate to the Mushitu swamp evergreen forest in the park for three months during October to December, making it the largest mammal migration in the world.
 Over 471 bird species have been identified in the park.
 An airfield (ICAO: FLKA) lies there.

 Topography and vegetation

 Kasanka has a varying altitude of 1160 m and 1290 m above mean sea level.
 The park is located in the Zambia in Serenje District of Zambia.
 While most sources quote the area of the park to be around 390 km2, others record the area close to 450 km2, making it one of the smaller national parks in the country.
 It has a relatively flat topography with few noteworthy relief features, with the exception of the Mambilima Falls located close to the Kasanka Conservation Centre and the rocky Mpululwe and Bwalya Bemba hills.
 Nine permanent lakes are found in the park and it is dissected by a network of rivers and streams.
 The larger rivers are the Luwombwa, Mulembo, Kasanka, Mulaushi and the swampy Musola River.
 The river streams and the lagoons have reed and papyrus beds.
 All of these rivers eventually shed their water via one another into the Luapula River, the only drainage outlet for the Bangweulu basin, and a major tributary of the Congo River.